Version: April 30, 2026

 Judges must:

-* apply the published evaluation criteria;
+* apply published criteria consistently;

-* act impartially and in good faith;
+* act in good faith;

 * avoid conflicts of interest;